ngnamuit/TTS-mini-app/alembic/README.md

-## Follow these step for first run app
+## Follow these step for first app running
 ### 1. Initialize Alembic
 - If you haven’t already initialized Alembic in your project, do so by running: `alembic init alembic`